github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning.md

 ## Analyzing Python dependencies

-For GitHub-hosted runners that use Linux only, the {% data variables.code-scanning.codeql_workflow %} will try to auto-install Python dependencies to give more results for the CodeQL analysis.
+For GitHub-hosted runners that use Linux only, the {% data variables.code-scanning.codeql_workflow %} will try to auto-install Python dependencies to give more results for the {% data variables.product.prodname_codeql %} analysis.
 You can control this behavior by specifying the `setup-python-dependencies` parameter for the action called by the "Initialize CodeQL" step.
 By default, this parameter is set to `true`:

 - If the repository contains code written in Python, the "Initialize CodeQL" step installs the necessary dependencies on the GitHub-hosted runner.
 If the auto-install succeeds, the action also sets the environment variable `CODEQL_PYTHON` to the Python executable file that includes the dependencies.